 Lango’s strategic location in the south central part of Odzala allows easy access to a variety of converging habitats.
-A real highlight of your stay at Lango is the change to explore the Lekoli and Mambili Rivers by motorboat, traditional pirogue, or even kayak.
+A real highlight of your stay at Lango is the chance to explore the Lekoli and Mambili Rivers by motorboat or kayak.
 Lango is also one of the few places in Africa where you can safely explore streams and marshes on foot – a true immersive experience!

-Game viewing: Forest Buffalo, Harnessed Bushbuck, Forest Elephant, Spotted Hyaena, Bongo, Red River Hog, Western Sitatunga, Balck and White (Guereza) Colobus Monkey, Grey-cheeked Mangabey, Putty-nosed Money, Hippo, Slender-snouted Crocodile, African Dwarf Crocodile, African Grey Parrot, Green Pigeon.
+Game viewing: Forest Buffalo, Harnessed Bushbuck, Forest Elephant, Spotted Hyaena, Bongo, Red River Hog, Western Sitatunga, Balck and White (Guereza) Colobus Monkey, Grey-cheeked Mangabey, Putty-nosed Money, Hippo, Slender-snouted Crocodile, African Dwarf Crocodile, African Grey Parrot (seasonal), Green Pigeon.

 Activities: Boat safari, kayaking, forest walks, viewing animals in the bai from Lango’s observation desk.